 Readers, what are your thoughts on why people spend more than their income?
 Do you agree or disagree with these three theories?
 We really needs to understand why people spend more than they make before we can help.
 But, even if we do understand, isn't the straight forward solution to just stop spending more than one earns?

 If there's a cup that's labeled “poison”, would you drink it?
 If the employer you covet requires you to speak conversational Spanish, wouldn't you learn?
 Or, if the girl or boy you want to marry told you to stop going to shady places with your buddies, would you not listen?
 Please tell us what we're missing.

-Recommendation: Use a free wealth management tool like Personal Capital to shore up your finances!
+Recommendation: Use a free wealth management tool like Empower to shore up your finances!